Osiris-Team/A/README.md

 It's also valid to define a variable without value: `int a;`.
 In that case a would return `null`, since memory only gets allocated when using `=`.

- - `obj` parent type of all the below types.
-Holds the memory address of its variable name and value.
  - `boolean` has only two possible values: true and false.
 Represents one bit (0 or 1) of information.
  - `byte` is an 8-bit signed two's complement integer.
 It has a minimum value of -128 and a maximum value of 127 (inclusive).
  - `short` is a 16-bit signed two's complement integer.
 It has a minimum value of -32,768 and a maximum value of 32,767 (inclusive).